cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 m given private key sk.
 Let H be a cryptographic hash function that produces output of length M. Let Extract(salt, IKM) be a randomness extraction function, e.g., HKDF-Extract {{RFC5869}}, which accepts a salt and input keying material (IKM) parameter and produces a pseudorandom key of L bytes suitable for cryptographic use.
-It must be a secure PRF (for salt as a key) and preserve uniformness of IKM (for details see {{SecAnalysis}}).
+It must be a secure PRF (for salt as a key of length M) and preserve uniformness of IKM (for details see {{SecAnalysis}}).
 L SHOULD be a fixed length.
 Let Expand(k, info, n) be a variable-length output PRF, e.g., HKDF-Expand {{RFC5869}}, that takes as input a pseudorandom key k of L bytes, info string,